soumyajeet-kundu/SQL/Day1/Queries.md

 <br>

 <b>Q13.Display the movienames whose production id for different languages.</b>

 Query-

 <br><br>
 -------------------Advanced Queries----------------------

-1.Write the query to display productionid, production name with total number movies produced by each.
-Query: select p.productionid, m.moviename, count(m.productionid) from movies as m inner join productions as p on p.productionid=m.productionid group by p.productionid;
+<b>1.Write the query to display productionid, production name with total number movies produced by each.</b>

+Query: select p.productionId, m.movieName, count(m.productionId) from movies as m inner join productions as p on p.productionId=m.productionId group by p.productionId;

 2.Write the query to display production name, owner name have produced more than 2 movies.
 Query: select p.Ownername,p.Productionid ,p.Productionname, count(m.Movienname) from productions as p left join movie as m ON p.Productionid = m.Productionid group by p.Productionid having count(Movienname)>=2;